-John C. Mitchell, 71, will also retire as a director upon the expiration of his term at the 2022 annual meeting, in accordance with the required retirement age set forth in the Company's Bylaws with respect to directors.
-Mr. Mitchell became a director of NBT Bank in 1993 and NBT in 1994 and has served as Lead Director.
-Throughout his tenure with the Company as a director, Mr. Mitchell's commitment to NBT and his faithfulness to the Company's community banking values have been unwavering.
+Joseph A. Santangelo, 70, will retire as a director upon the expiration of his term at the 2023 Annual Meeting.
+Mr. Santangelo was on the Board of Central National Bank and continued his board service with NBT after the merger in 2001.
+Throughout his long tenure as a director, Mr. Santangelo's commitment to NBT and his faithfulness to NBT's community banking values have been unwavering.
 His contributions to the success of the Company are greatly appreciated by the Board of Directors.

-Board Nominees for 2022
+Board Nominees for 2023